 The grey and black hues of decay are what give the typical rotten teeth look.

-What Happens if I Don’t Treat a Rotten Tooth?
+What Happens if I Don’t Treat it?

 As we explained above, leaving rotten teeth without treatment will make them spread to your pulp and permanently damage your root.
 But also there are other side effects to rotten teeth.
 For one, they can give you a foul breath.
 Bacterial growth releases smelly chemicals that can overpower your breath.